-The tickets are on sale at www.provinssi.fi/liput.
-There are different kinds of ticket types and accommodation packages available.
+Festival tickets are on sale at www.provinssi.fi/tickets.
+There are different kinds of ticket types (3 days, 2 days, 1 day + VIP tickets) and various accommodation packages available.

-In Seinäjoki the tickets are sold at Cafe Jakari in Rytmikorjaamo, ABC Seinäjoki, the Etelä-Pohjanmaan matkailu -traveling centre and R-Kioski's.
+In Seinäjoki the festival tickets are sold at ABC Seinäjoki, Amarillo, Etelä-Pohjanmaan matkailu -travelling centre and R-Kioski shops.

-Tickets can be purchased for one, two or three days of the festival.
-The tickets can not be returned.
+The tickets can not be returned or refunded.
 If you’re unable to come to the festival, you can always sell the ticket forward.